Board of Directors

 Cora Portnoff, Director Emeritus, a former teacher of the hearing impaired, was a longtime member of the Clinton A. M. E. Church, where she was involved in various church activities with the late Reverend Esther Dozier, the Church’s first female pastor.
 She has served on the board of the Olga Dunn Dance Company for more than 30 years and is a member of the W.E.B.
 Du Bois National Historic Site Working Committee.

-Johnathan Speer, Interim Board Chair, is Associate Dean of Diversity and Inclusion at Berkshire School, where he is also a member of the English and History faculty.
-He specializes in Curriculum and Instruction with a focus on social justice pedagogy and leadership frameworks, and has served as a curriculum specialist and coach in Asheville, Atlanta, and Seattle independent schools for over 9 years.
+Johnathan Speer, Interim Board Chair, is a doctoral student in Transformative Leadership at Northeastern University who has been teaching for 16 years, and is currently a Grade Level Chair at JCMS IB school in Montgomery, Alabama.
+The former Associate Dean of Diversity and Inclusion at Berkshire School, where he was also a member of the English and History faculty, John specializes in Curriculum and Instruction with a focus on social justice pedagogy and leadership frameworks.
+He has served as a curriculum specialist and coach in Asheville, Atlanta, and Seattle independent schools for many years.

 Dan Bolognani, ex officio, is Executive Director of the Upper Housatonic Valley National Heritage Area, a system within the National Park Service.
 Housatonic Heritage’s initiatives include the Upper Housatonic Valley African American Heritage Trail, the W. E. B. Du Bois National Historic Site initiative, the Housatonic Heritage Oral History Center at Berkshire Community College, and Reclaiming Our Local Heritage.